-In this work, we have used B Splines [15] for implementation.
-The advantages of cubic splines and especially cubic B-Splines is well documented in literature [1].
-Of course, other representations can also be used as the method proposed is quite independent of the choice of representation.
-We discretised equation(5) simply by using backward differences as follows.
+In this work, we have used B Splines [20] [21] for implementation.
+Other representations can also be used as the method proposed is quite independent of the choice of representation.
+We discretised equation(5) simply by using backward differences.

-We observed that a initial smooth contour degenerates when there is a rapid motion of the target or there is a rapid shape change or a combination of both.
+We observed that in a tracking sequence, an initially smooth contour degenerates when there is a rapid motion of the target or there is a rapid shape change or a combination of both.
 We first implemented the proposed method on the same sequence as shown in figure 1 for the purpose of comparison.
 In this sequence the shape change is slow but the object moves fast.
-Not only at frame 31(figure 2(a)) is the curve stabilised but also remains so till frame 40, figure (2(b)).
+Not only at frame 31(figure 2) is the curve stabilised but also remains so till frame 40, figure(2(b)).
+In the meantime the shape of the target has changed considerably.

-We next take a more difficult sequence where there is a combination of shape change and motion.
-Figures 2(c) and
+We next take another sequence where there is a combination